-[Pesnell et al., 2012] Atmospheric Imaging Assembly (AIA) [Lemen et al., 2012] at 21:27 UT.
-The eruption seen above the east limb (left-hand part of the images) started at around 18:30 UT and was followed by bright post-eruption loops near the active region that continued to increase in height and persisted for more than a day, as discussed in detail by West and Seaton, [2015] using data from the Project for On Board Autonomy 2 (PROBA-2) satellite (Figure 2c).
-Figure 2f shows the Lyman-Alpha Radiation Monitor (LYRA) timeseries observations from PROBA-2 using aluminum and zirconium filters, where the CME ejection on October 14 at 18:30 UT and an extended period with high level of irradiance in both filters is clearly observed.
-The CME was first observed at 18:48 UT on 14 October by the SOlar and Heliospheric Observatory (SOHO) [Domingo et al., 1995], Large Angle and Spectrometric Coronagraph Experiment (LASCO) [Brueckner et al., 1995].
-Figure 2b shows an image from the C2 coronagraph at 20:48 UT, while Figure 2d shows an image of the Sun taken by STEREO-A SECCHI/EUVI at 21:39 UT.
+at around 18:30 UT and was followed by bright posteruption loops near the active region that continued to increase in height and persisted for more than a day, as discussed in detail by West and Seaton [2015] using data from the Project for On Board Autonomy 2 (PROBA-2) satellite (Figure 2c).
+Figure 2f shows the Lyman-Alpha Radiation Monitor (LYRA) time series observations from PROBA-2 using aluminum and zirconium filters, where the CME ejection on 14 October at 18:30 UT and an extended period with high level of irradiance in both filters are clearly observed.
+The CME was first observed at 18:48 UT on 14 October by the SOlar and Heliospheric Observatory (SOHO) [Domingo et al., 1995] Large Angle and Spectrometric Coronagraph Experiment (LASCO) [Brueckner et al., 1995].
+Figure 2b shows an image from the C2 coronagraph at 20:48 UT, while Figure 2d shows an image of the Sun taken by STEREO-A Sun Earth Connection Coronal and Heliospheric Investigation (SECCHI)/Extreme Ultraviolet Imager (EUVI) at 21:39 UT.
 Note that the CME was ejected above the western limb (right-hand part of the images) as viewed from STEREO-A, located at 169° longitude (Heliocentric Earth Equatorial coordinates, HEEQ) in superior solar conjunction with respect to the Earth (see Figure 1).
 At this location, STEREO-A was working in a limited operational mode, and it was not possible to obtain a sequence of images covering the entire CME ejection.
-Nevertheless, a large post-eruptive loop system is present in the solar corona in the available images, which lasted for the next 48 h [West and Seaton, 2015].
+Nevertheless, a large posteruptive loop system is present in the solar corona in the available images, which lasted for the next 48 h [West and Seaton, 2015].
 This view from behind the Sun also allows us to further constrain the direction of the nose of the CME.
-Unfortunately, there are no observations from STEREO-B to help infer the CME trajectory because contact was lost with this spacecraft on October 1, 2014.
+Unfortunately, there are no observations from STEREO-B to help infer the CME trajectory because contact was lost with this spacecraft on 1 October 2014.

-The Graduated Cylindrical Shell (GCS) [Thernisien et al., 2006; 2009] model was used to fit the 3D propagation of the CME using multipoint white light coronagraph observations from STEREO A and LASCO assuming a magnetic flux rope topology (Figure 2e).
-The three dimensional CME parameters were derived at a height of 21.5 R{\odot} (the inner boundary of the ENLIL model, to be discussed in section 2.2), specifically a speed of 850 ± 200 km/s, in a direction of -120° ± 30° longitude, and -11° ± 5° latitude and a full angular width of 106° ± 10°, all in HEEQ coordinates.
-The direction and width of the CME are represented by the dotted-dashed line sector in Figure 1.
+The Graduated Cylindrical Shell (GCS) [Thernisien et al., 2006, 2009] model was used to fit the 3-D propagation of the CME using multipoint white light coronagraph observations from STEREO A and LASCO assuming a magnetic flux rope topology (Figure 2e).
+The three-dimensional CME parameters were derived at a height of 21.5 solar radii (R{\odot}) (the inner boundary of the ENLIL model, to be discussed in section 2.2), specifically a speed of 850 ± 200 km/s, in a direction of $-120^{\circ} \pm 30^{\circ}$ longitude and $-11^{\circ} \pm 5^{\circ}$ latitude and a full angular width of 106° ± 10°, all in HEEQ coordinates.
+The direction and width of the CME are represented by the dash-dotted line sector in Figure 1.